 By 1860, the port town, which had quickly rivaled nearby Port Lavaca, had grown to over a thousand people.
 Though its economy was not based on the plantation culture and few slaves were part of the settlement, the residents voted by a large majority for Texas secession at the start of the Civil War.
 Calhoun County volunteers became part of the Third Texas Infantry of the Confederate Army.
 Others from the area joined the Indianola Guards or the Lavaca Guards, which became part of Company A of the Sixth Texas Infantry.

 A prime target for the Union, Indianola was bombarded by Union gunboats on October 26, 1862.
-Afterwards it was looted and occupied for a month before the Union forces with drew.
+Afterward, it was looted and occupied for a month before the Union forces withdrew.
 However, they returned in November 1863 and seized the city again, where they remained until 1864.

 By 1870 over 2,000 people inhabited the port city as Indianola grew in importance as a military depot and became the second-largest port in Texas.
 Railroad service from Indianola to the interior began in 1871, and by 1875; Indianola supported a population of more than 5,000 people.

 Indianola was at the peak of her prosperity when the first hurricane struck the port city.
 At sea level, the town was highly vulnerable to tropical storms, and on September 16, 1875, it was hit by 110-mile-an-hour winds which blew the town away.
 Though much of the town was rebuilt, its damage and economy would never quite recover.

-The population began to decline and by 1880 less than a 2,000 people remained.
-A second hurricane struck on August 19, 1886 that was even more destructive than the first.
+The population began to decline and by 1880 less than 2,000 people remained.
+A second hurricane struck on August 19, 1886, that was even more destructive than the first.
 After this second disaster, the town was not rebuilt.
 In 1887, the county seat and post office were moved to Port Lavaca.
 The population of Indianola scattered, many of them also moving to Port Lavaca.